Venezuela: Bolivarian government under Chávez: 1999–2013

-Nicolás Maduro

-2013–2018
+Bolivarian government under Maduro: 2013–present

+The presidential election that took place in April 2013, was the first since Chávez took office in 1999 in which his name did not appear on the ballot.

+Under the Bolivarian government, Venezuela went from being one of the richest countries in Latin America to one of the poorest.
+Hugo Chávez's socioeconomic policies of relying on oil sales and importing goods resulted in large amounts of debt, no change to corruption in Venezuela and culminated into a crisis in Venezuela.
+As a result, the Venezuelan refugee crisis, the largest emigration of people in Latin America's history, occurred, with over 7 million – about 20% of the country's population – emigrating.
+Chávez initiated Bolivarian missions, programs aimed at helping the poor.

-Poverty and inflation began to increase into the 2010s.
-Nicolás Maduro was elected in 2013 after the death of Chavez.
-Chavez picked Maduro as his successor and appointed him vice president in 2013.
-Maduro was elected president in a shortened election in 2013 following Chavez's death.
+Poverty began to increase into the 2010s.
+Nicolás Maduro was picked by Chavez as his successor, appointing him vice president in 2013.

-Nicolás Maduro has been the president of Venezuela since 14 April 2013, when he won the second presidential election after Chávez's death, with 50.61% of the votes against the opposition's candidate Henrique Capriles Radonski, who had 49.12% of the votes.
-The Democratic Unity Roundtable contested his election as fraud and as a violation of the constitution.
-An audit of 56% of the vote showed no discrepancies, and the Supreme Court of Venezuela ruled that under Venezuela's Constitution, Nicolás Maduro was the legitimate president and was invested as such by the Venezuelan National Assembly (Asamblea Nacional).
-Opposition leaders and some international media consider the government of Maduro to be a dictatorship.
-Since February 2014, hundreds of thousands of Venezuelans have protested over high levels of criminal violence, corruption, hyperinflation, and chronic scarcity of basic goods due to policies of the federal government.
+Maduro has been president of Venezuela since 14 April 2013, when he won the presidential election after Chavez' death, with 51% of the vote, against Henrique Capriles on 49%.
+The Democratic Unity Roundtable contested Maduro's election as fraud, but an audit of 56% of the vote showed no discrepancies, and the Supreme Court of Venezuela ruled Maduro was the legitimate president.
+Opposition leaders and some international media consider Maduro's government a dictatorship.

+Since February 2014, hundreds of thousands have protested over high levels of criminal violence, corruption, hyperinflation, and chronic scarcity of basic goods due to government policies.
 Demonstrations and riots have resulted in over 40 fatalities in the unrest between Chavistas and opposition protesters and opposition leaders, including Leopoldo López and Antonio Ledezma were arrested.
-Human rights groups condemned the arrest of Leopoldo López.
+Human rights groups condemned the arrest of López.
 In the 2015 Venezuelan parliamentary election, the opposition gained a majority.